rsokl/MyGrad/README.md

 array([2., 4., 6.])
 ```

-MyGrad's primary goal is to make automatic differentiation an accessible and easy to use across the Python/NumPy ecosystem.
+MyGrad's primary goal is to make automatic differentiation accessible and easy to use across the Python/NumPy ecosystem.
 As such, it strives to behave and feel exactly like NumPy so that users need not learn yet another array-based math library.
+Of the various modes and flavors of auto-diff, MyGrad supports backpropagation from a scalar quantity.

 Installing MyGrad: